IBM/Hybrid-Cloud-Applications-and-Services/README.md

 Congratulation.
 You API is published.
 Now explore the API Connect Developer Portal like consumers of your API do.
 Go to your **Portal URL** and click **API Products**.

-Now you can go to your API and try it out at the API Connect Developer Portal.
+Now you can go to your API and try it at the API Connect Developer Portal.
+Click any API call and try it using the **call operation** button.

 ![api-connect](images/api-connect.png)